George Karl: Denver Nuggets

-On January 27, 2005, the Denver Nuggets named Karl their head coach, taking over from interim head coach Michael Cooper (who stayed on as an assistant coach).
-Karl made an immediate impact on the Nuggets, taking a team floundering at 17–25 to a 32–8 record in the second half of the 2004–05 season to finish 49–33.
+On January 27, 2005, the Denver Nuggets named Karl their head coach, taking over from interim head coach Michael Cooper, who stayed on as an assistant coach.
+Karl made an immediate impact on the Nuggets, taking a team floundering at 17–25 and 4-16 in the last 20 games before his appointment to a 32–8 record in the second half of the 2004–05 season to finish 49–33.
 They lost in the playoffs to the San Antonio Spurs, who went on to win the NBA Championship that season.

 On July 27, 2005, the Nuggets announced that Karl had prostate cancer, but was cleared to continue coaching after he had surgery.
 He led the Nuggets to the Northwest division title that season, Denver's first in 18 years.

 Karl was criticized for his role in the Knicks–Nuggets brawl on December 16, 2006, allegedly trying to run up the score and humiliate Isiah Thomas by keeping his starting players in the final minutes of a blowout win.
 On December 28, 2006, Karl became just the 12th coach in NBA history to reach 800 wins when the Nuggets defeated the SuperSonics 112–98.
-Carmelo Anthony and Allen Iverson were named All–Stars that season, Denver's first All-Star selections since 2001.
+Carmelo Anthony and Allen Iverson were named All-Stars that season, Denver's first All-Star selections since 2001.

-During the 2008–09 season, the Nuggets, led by Karl, Carmelo Anthony, and the newly acquired Chauncey Billups tied a franchise–best 54 wins and entered the playoffs as the Western Conference's #2 seed.
-On April 27, 2009, the Nuggets handed the Hornets a 58–point loss during Game 4 of their first round playoff series.
-This tied the biggest margin in NBA playoff history The Nuggets beat the Mavericks in 5 games during the semifinals, then went on to lose to the eventual champion Los Angeles Lakers in 6 games, losing Game 6 by 27.
+During the 2008–09 season, the Nuggets, led by Karl, Carmelo Anthony, and the newly acquired Chauncey Billups tied a franchise-best 54 wins and entered the playoffs as the Western Conference's #2 seed.
+On April 27, 2009, the Nuggets handed the Hornets a 58-point loss during Game 4 of their first round playoff series.
+This tied the biggest margin in NBA playoff history.
+The Nuggets beat the Mavericks in 5 games during the semifinals, then went on to lose to the eventual champion Los Angeles Lakers in 6 games, losing Game 6 by 27.

 Karl coached the Western Conference All–Stars at the 2010 NBA All-Star Game on February 14 at Cowboys Stadium in Arlington, Texas.
 This was his fourth selection, and his first since leaving Seattle.

 After the 2010 NBA All-Star Game, it was revealed in a press conference that Karl was diagnosed with treatable neck and throat cancer.
 He was placed on leave of absence from the Nuggets for the remainder of the season while receiving treatment.
 Assistant coach Adrian Dantley filled in as acting head coach, and the team finished poorly, going from the second to fourth seed, and lost their first round playoff series.

 Karl went through chemotherapy treatments, and coached every game of the 2010–11 season, becoming the seventh NBA coach to record 1,000 career wins on December 10, 2010.
 During the season, Carmelo Anthony requested and was granted a trade to New York, and Karl was now coaching a considerably younger and less experienced team.